 Yes.
 Hard to Kill Fitness can be a good entry point for individuals looking to improve general fitness with a military-style approach.

-Does Combat Fitness include coaching?
+Does Combat Fitness come with coaching support?

 Yes.
 All Combat Fitness athletes get total and unlimited access to our expert Athlete Support Team and depending on the subscription tier, Combat Fitness includes access to coaching, support, and program adjustments.